 Idlib Province

 In 2011, the governorate was taken over by Syrian rebel militias in the context of the Syrian civil war.
 In 2017, the governorate came under the nominal control of the Syrian Salvation Government, with Tahrir al-Sham becoming the dominant militia in the region.
 The governorate saw intense fighting in the 2019 Northwestern Syria offensive and subsequent 2020 offensive, as Syrian government forces advanced deep into rebel territory; by 8 February, only a little more than half of the governorate's territory was reported to still be under rebel control.
-The remainder of rebel-held territory is dubbed by publications such as Reuters, the BBC and Agence France-Presse as Syria's "last rebel stronghold".
+The remainder of rebel-held territory had been dubbed by publications such as Reuters, the BBC and Agence France-Presse as Syria's "last rebel stronghold".
+Following an offensive by rebel forces led by Tahrir al-Sham, the entirety of the governorate had reportedly fallen under opposition control by 30 November 2024.

 History